Buwama: Location

 (Latitude:0.063333; Longitude:32.106389).
 The town sits at an average elevation of 1185 m above sea level.

 Overview

 Buwama is a growing urban centre along the Masaka Highway, just north of the Equator.
 The town is connected to the national electricity grid.
 The town has access to potable piped water following improvements between 2011 and 2017, funded with loans from the African Development Bank.

 Other facilities available include three farmers markets, a soccer stadium (Archbishop Kasujja Stadium), a police station and a magistrate's court.
 Also present are two petrol stations, a radio station (103.3 Buwama FM) and a number of schools.
 Buwama Health Centre III, a public healthcare facility offers healthcare services to the public.

 Population

-The population of Buwama was estimated at about 16,000 people, as of June 2017.
+The population of Buwama was estimated at 16,000 people, as of June 2017.